 As with any good pair of travel trousers, the Boundary Chase Pants have pockets galore, but these go a lot further than most when it comes to security.
 There are no less than three highly secure pockets hidden away on these travel trousers.
 On the right-hand side, there is the usual hand pocket, with a small, open keys pocket recessed on the inside (just as on most pairs of jeans).
-However, on the outer seam of the right leg is another hand-sized, yet hard-to-see pocket, entered using a very slim and impossible to see zip.
+However, on the outer seam of the right leg is another hand-sized, yet hard-to-see pocket entered using a very slim and impossible-to-see zip.
 That’s ideal for hiding a credit card or cash.
-There is a similarly secure, hidden pocket on the left-hand side, but this one is ranged lower down, actually goes backwards into the rear of the leg.
-That’s unexpected, so a great place to put some emergency cash, cards or a hotel room key.
-Lastly, there are the usual two pockets provided on the buttocks, the right-hand of which contains a hidden zipped pocket that’s ideally-sized for a passport (though not much else).
+There is a similarly secure, hidden pocket on the left-hand side, but this one is ranged lower down, and actually goes backwards into the rear of the leg.
+That’s unexpected, so a great place to put some emergency cash, cards, or a hotel room key.
+Lastly, there are the usual two pockets provided on the buttocks, the right hand of which contains a hidden zipped pocket that’s ideally sized for a passport (though not much else).
 Again, it’s secured using a zip.
 Seriously, in a decade of trying we’ve not found travel clothes that have been this well designed for security.

 Boundary Chase Pants: details